PINAK-CORE/DSA-Bootcamp-Java/assignments/01-flow-of-program.md

 ## Create flowchart and pseudocode for the following:

-<s>1.
-Input a year and find whether it is a leap year or not.</s>
+1. <s>Input a year and find whether it is a leap year or not.</s>
-<s>2.
-Take two numbers and print the sum of both.</s>
+2. <s>Take two numbers and print the sum of both.</s>
-<s>3.
-Take a number as input and print the multiplication table for it.</s>
+3. <s>Take a number as input and print the multiplication table for it.</s>
-<s>4.
-Take 2 numbers as inputs and find their HCF and LCM.</s>
+4. <s>Take 2 numbers as inputs and find their HCF and LCM.</s>
-<s>5.
-Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.</s>
+5. <s>Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.</s>